 Ball Playing On The Beach Due to COVID-19 any type of ball playing is prohibited at all times

 No Admission to Beach Without a Beach Fee

-Beach badges are required on the beach from 9:00 a.m. to 5:00 p.m. on each weekend beginning with Memorial Day Weekend, and on each weekday beginning with the third Monday in June, until Labor Day.
+Beach badges are required on the beach 7 days a week begining Memorial Day weekend to Labor Day.
 Violators will be issued a summons and escorted from the beach and may not return until they have obtained a badge.
 Anyone who is caught walking on a dune will be subject to an additional fine of not less than $500.

 No Littering Littering is strictly prohibited on the beach and boardwalk.
 Please be considerate of the environment and your fellow beachgoers, and dispose of your trash in a trash can.
 Anyone who leaves trash behind when they leave the beach will be subject to a fine for litter, which start at $100.
 Additional penalties include two days of community service.